SalR88/quest_submissions/README.md

 DATABASE: You can store information on it.
 PUBLIC: Anyone can view the data on it.

 <u> Explain what a Smart Contract is.
-You can read this to help you, but you don't have to: https://www.ibm.com/topics/smart-contracts <u>
+You can read this to help you, but you don't have to: https://www.ibm.com/topics/smart-contracts

 Has a function that anyone can call
 Takes in a parameter (the person's favourite fruit)